AuroraPoggi/Dardel_for_dummies/README.md

 # Dardel for dummies
 How to use Dardel PDC at KTH and other tools for programming.

+## Create a project
+1. Check on https://supr.naiss.se/resource/ which resourcer are available.
+Note: If you are a PhD student you can only ask for NAISS Small Compute.
+2. Go to https://supr.naiss.se/ and access using your KTH account.
+3. Click on the chosen compute and on "Create New Proposal for NAISS Compute ...".
+4. Fill in all the required boxes.

 ## SSH Setup and Access

 ### Creating SSH Keys